jo/couchdb-bootstrap/README.md

 couchdb-bootstrap URL [SOURCE]
 ```

-When `SOURCE` is omitted the current directory will be used.
+When `SOURCE` is omitted, the current directory will be used.

 ### Example